Advanced Device Connectivity (ADC) Overview

 TLS Client Certificate Authentication

 When the TLS Client Certificate method of authentication is selected, a device uses a unique X509 private and public key that Murano uses to both authorize and identify the connecting device.
-Murano will use the X509 credentials (which can be provided by a PKI vendor, for instance) to authenticate the device and then subsequently identify it via the
+Murano will use the X509 credentials (which can be provided by a PKI vendor or it can be self-signed) to identify and authenticate the device.
+Certificate based authentication has two flavors:

 Several features have been added and enhanced around the topic of device provisioning.